JohnstonJ/dv-toolbox/README.md

     3. Once logged in, test that `dir R:\dv-toolbox` shows the contents of the repository.
     4. If the virtual machine is restarted and gets a different IP address, you will have to repeat the SSH configuration step.

-7. When you're finished, the virtual machine can be destroyed:
+8. When you're finished, the virtual machine can be destroyed:

     ```PowerShell
     vagrant destroy
     ```

     You can also use `vagrant suspend` to suspend the VM, and `vagrant halt` to gracefully shut down the guest operating system.
 These are useful if you're going to come back later to the virtual machine.
 Finally, you can use `vagrant box list` and `vagrant box remove <box name>` to remove boxes that you no longer need.
 You'll have to redownload them if you want to use them again later.

+Performance notes:

+- Increase the CPU count for the virtual machine to an appropriate number.
+- Use [Winaero Tweaker] inside the virtual machine to disable Microsoft Defender / Windows Security.
+- On the host PC, be sure to add the project directory as an exclusion to Windows Security.

 ### Checking and building code